thomasrussellmurphy/cwru-sympa-unsubscribe/README.md

 For most student-group lists and most semi-official CWRU lists, you can unsubscribe from the list directly.
 From the [`Your subscriptions`][list-subscriptions], find the list that you want to edit your subscription to and click on the name of the list (e.g. `example-list@case.edu`).
 In the left sidebar, there is an `Unsubscribe` button.
 Press it to remove your subscription to the list.

-Alternatively, if you already know the list you want to remove, login to the List Manager and then visit the URL:
+Alternatively, if you already know the list you want to remove, login to the List Manager and then edit the following URL.

 ```
 https://lists.case.edu/wws/signoff/example-list